MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

 | Formats                         | CSV, NetCDF (in ZIPs)                 | NetCDF            |
 | Data Volume per file            | CSV: ~1.5 MB <br></br> NetCDF: ~200KB | ~1-2 GB           |

-Detailed information on the available simulations and variables, limitations and a list of available Swiss stations can be found in the user documentation of the localised Climate CH2025 datasets:
+Detailed information on the available simulations and variables, limitations and a list of available Swiss stations can be found in the user documentation of the localized Climate CH2025 datasets:
 - User documentation pdf on the MeteoSwiss website: (Link forthcoming)
 - [Climate CH2025 datasets on the MeteoSwiss Website](https://www.meteoswiss.admin.ch/climate/climate-change/swiss-climate-scenarios/reports-data-and-graphs-of-climate-change-scenarios/climate-ch2025-datasets.html) (forthcoming)